davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

 const head = <T>(arr: T[]): T => arr[0]
 ```

 It would be really ugly to wrap these functions in a try/catch block.
-Here I need to use the helper functions provided by `fp-ts` to return the `Left` result (the error) or `Right` result.
+I'd need to use the helper functions provided by `fp-ts` to return the `Left` result (the error) or `Right` result.

 ```typescript
 import { left, right, Either } from 'fp-ts/lib/Either'